Mayor Shane Bemis

 Bemis was the architect of the City’s push in 2007 to clean up the MAX line by assigning uniformed officers to patrol the trains, a program credited with increased safety on light rail in Gresham.
 Bemis’ advocacy also sparked the creation of a dedicated TriMet law enforcement precinct housed in the Gresham Police Department.

 Bemis furthers his community interests through board service.
-During his time in office he has served on boards for the League of Oregon Cities, East Metro Economic Alliance, Regional Partners Council (an economic development group that later became part of Greater Portland Inc.), Metro Policy Advisory Committee (MPAC), the Joint Policy Advisory Committee on Transportation (JPACT), and the Regional Organized Crime and Narcotics Task Force.
+During his time in office he has served on boards for the League of Oregon Cities, East Metro Economic Alliance, Greater Portland Inc. Metro Policy Advisory Committee (MPAC) (Chair), the Joint Policy Advisory Committee on Transportation (JPACT), and the Regional Organized Crime and Narcotics Task Force.

 In 2005 Bemis Chaired Gresham’s Centennial Celebration Committee, which planned and hosted events to celebrate Gresham’s 100th birthday.
 The same year he was honored as Gresham’s “Citizen of the Year” for his service to the community.